 Many life events such as traumas, illness and surgery can affect the body in ways that compromise its ability to adapt and compensate.
 The trauma of a fall or injury can deeply affect your body even though a hospital visit is not needed.
 Although surgery may address the cause of your problem, it is not the end of your treatment.
 The act of surgery itself, however minimally invasive, still causes damage that, like any other injury, needs treatment.

 Western medical acupuncture, sometimes referred to as Trigger Point Acupuncture or Trigger Point Dry Needling, is a therapy where the practitioner inserts fine needles into specific points in the body to encourage healing and pain relief.
 These points can be either tender areas in muscle, or specific sites that stimulate nerves in the skin or muscle.
-It is an adaptation of Chinese acupuncture used by conventional Western medical and allied health professionals that utilises a modern understanding of human anatomy and physiology to bring about changes in the nervous and musculoskeletal system.

 The way we sit, stand and walk is so habitual that most of us are unaware of how we are using our body.
 But what is good posture and why is it so important?
 Posture is the position in which we hold our bodies while standing, sitting or lying down.
 Good posture is as important as eating right, exercising and getting a good night’s sleep.